mrdank00/Rental_System/README.md

 # Rental_System
-This is a system that helps people in rental services.
+This is a system that helps in rendering rental services.